 2019: MLS regular season: Has not featured.
-Concacaf Champions League: Has started one of three appearances (115 minutes played).
+Concacaf Champions League: Started one of three appearances (115 minutes played).
 Featured in both wins over Deportivo Toluca FC in the Round of 16, making his debut for Sporting in a 3-0 first-leg win on Feb.
 21 at Children's Mercy Park.
 Open Cup: Has not featured.
 MLS Cup Playoffs: Has not featured.

 The Santa Clara University product and former US youth international recorded seven goals and five assists in his first two professional seasons, capped off by a 64th-minute equalizer in the MLS Cup Playoffs in his postseason debut on Oct.
 29, 2014 against FC Dallas.